To get the most from retirement calculators, it helps to understand their limitations.

 Darrow Kirkpatrick is a software engineer and author who lived frugally, invested successfully, and retired in 2011 at age 50.
 He writes regularly about saving, investing and retiring on his blog CanIRetireYet.com.
-This column appears monthly.

 The One Retirement Question You Must Get Right